MediaComem/comem-webdev/subjects/heroku/README.md

 ## TODO

-* configuration through environment variables
+* Configuration through environment variables
+* Add note on git hooks in "How?" slide